vguleaev/vguleaev.dev/src/content/blog/comparison-of-javascript-runtimes.md

 - test runner
 - executable compilation

 You can forget about `prettier`, `eslint` and `tsc` 😅 .
-Honesty, I am glad to see idea becomes popular because setting up these **absolutely necessary tools** over and over again is very annoying.
+Honesty, I am glad to see this idea becomes popular because setting up these **absolutely necessary tools** over and over again is very annoying.

 Commands like `deno fmt`, `deno lint` and `deno test` are available for you without any additional packages.